Lessons on Materialism as Told by Rock ‘n’ Roll Legends

 The Rolling Stones may have been on to something when they wrote I Can’t Get No Satisfaction, referring to not being satisfied by material things despite trying.
 Interestingly, according to Carolyn Gregorie of The Huffington Post, Americans have more cars and eat out more than they did roughly 50 years ago.
 However, despite having more, Americans are still not happier.
 Research has found that, although the levels of consumption have risen in the past 50 years, Americans’ overall wellbeing has declined.

 You may be asking yourself, “Why does this all matter?”
 Well, if you believe that the solution to your problems is having more, you may want to take note that research has found having more does not necessarily mean you will be happier.
-In fact, it has found that those who work towards accumulating wealth and assets have a tendency to experience less positive emotions throughout their day and are less satisfied than those who do not pursue wealth.
+In fact, it has found that those who work towards accumulating wealth and assets have a tendency to experience fewer positive emotions throughout their day and are less satisfied than those who do not pursue wealth.

 In AC/DC’s popular song, Money Talks, part of the chorus says “Come on, come on, love me for the money,” as if having large amounts of money can make someone fall in love with you.
 Interestingly, research has shown that individuals who are materialistic may find themselves in unhappy relationships compared to those who do not place importance on their belongings and the acquisition of more.
 Jason Carroll, professor of family life at Brigham Young University found this is true for all income classes.
 Additionally, his study found that the least satisfying marriages were those in which both partners placed great importance on their possessions.

 Carroll and his research team developed theories as to how materialism can affect a relationship, and they believe that it could be that those couples who spend more time focusing on accumulating wealth spend less time working on strengthening their relationship.
 Another theory that Carroll and his team considered was that reckless spending habits caused couples to have more stress and more discussions.
-Therefore they were more likely to be dissatisfied with their relationship.
+Therefore, they were more likely to be dissatisfied with their relationship.

 Welcome to the Hotel California